Alejogb1/job-board/blog-data/why-are-flask-lightsail-logs-showing-requests-every-5-seconds.md

 id: "why-are-flask-lightsail-logs-showing-requests-every-5-seconds"
 ---

 Ah, that familiar echo of repeated requests – I've encountered this specific quirk with Flask applications on Lightsail more times than I care to count.
-It's rarely a Flask issue itself, but rather a symptom of how AWS Lightsail's load balancers, particularly their health check mechanisms, interact with your deployed applications.
-Let's unpack why you're likely seeing these recurring requests every 5 seconds and, more importantly, how to address it.
+It's rarely a Flask issue itself, but rather a symptom of how AWS Lightsail's load balancers, particularly their health check mechanisms, interact with your deployed applications. why you're likely seeing these recurring requests every 5 seconds and, more importantly, how to address it.

 When deploying a web application – and Flask is no exception – behind a load balancer, such as the one Lightsail provides, you are effectively introducing an intermediary.
 This intermediary's primary role is to distribute traffic across multiple instances of your application, ensuring high availability and responsiveness.
 To do this effectively, the load balancer must be able to determine the health status of each underlying instance.
 This is where the health check comes in.